beamer-bridge/beamer/docs/source/whitepaper.rst

 market for which fee they should use.

-However, as the protocol intends to be as easy to use as possible for the user, and transactions fees are mostly stable on roll-ups, the protocol implements a fixed fee for every transfer.
-This fixed fee uses a fixed estimation of the gas price of the roll-up as well as a fixed margin for liquidity providers.
+However, as the protocol intends to be as easy to use as possible for the user, and transactions fees are mostly stable on rollups, the protocol implements a fixed fee for every transfer.
+This fixed fee uses a fixed estimation of the gas price of the rollup as well as a fixed margin for liquidity providers.

 Agent strategy
 --------------

-We call `agent` the software run by liquidity providers to observe the roll-ups, fill users requests, and participate in challenges.
+`Agents` is the term we use for the software run by liquidity providers to observe the rollups, fill users requests, and participate in challenges.
 The protocol defines some rules and demonstrate how honest participation is incentivized.
 However, the agent could still implement different strategies to follow the protocol.
 For example, the agent is free to chose the value with which it will bid in challenges.
 It is also allowed to decide when to stop out-bidding opponents in challenges and